 - IF and only IF, the cheese is PROPERLY wrapped and sealed in the cling film (Canterbury Cheesemongers stretch their wrap tight until they get a glass like effect across the surface of the cheese).

 - Cling film is safe and will be air tight if sealed properly.

 - Cheese is a living food and it needs to breathe so that the gasses it emits can escape and the living organisms are not asphyxiated.

 - Wrapping cheeses in cling film to age will prevent a natural rind from developing and retard the aging process.

 - Likewise the un-breathable nature of cling film means that moisture cannot be drawn away from the surface of the cheese, causing ‘sweating’.

 - Cheese left in cling film too long can pick up a chemical taste from the plasticizers when they break down into the fats in the cheese.

-When all is said and done, matured cheese can certainly tolerate a short period in cling film for storage (not aging!) and it will help you keep your cheese moist but for me personally, it remains my least favorite or recommended storage material for cheese and is still, in my opinion, definitely a big No! when it comes to wrapping cheese for the aging process.
+When all is said and done, matured cheese can certainly tolerate a short period in cling film for storage, not aging!
+It will help you keep your cheese moist but for me personally, it remains my least favorite or recommended storage material for cheese and is still, in my opinion.